AdobeDocs/workfront.en/help/manage-work/requests/create-requests/create-submit-requests.md

 ## Create requests from other applications

-You can submit requests using any applications that have been integrated with `Workfront`:&nbsp;
+You can submit requests using any applications that have been integrated with Workfront:&nbsp;

-* You can build a custom integration between `Workfront` and another application that allows you to submit requests to `Workfront` from the other application.
+* You can build a custom integration between Workfront and another application that allows you to submit requests to Workfront from the other application.
-  For more information about custom `Workfront` integrations, see the article [Adobe Workfront integrations](../../../administration-and-setup/configure-integrations/workfront-integrations.md).
+  For more information about custom Workfront integrations, see the article [Adobe Workfront integrations](../../../administration-and-setup/configure-integrations/workfront-integrations.md).

-* You can subscribe to `Workfront Fusion` and configure other applications on that platform to submit `Workfront` requests.
+* You can subscribe to Workfront Fusion and configure other applications on that platform to submit Workfront requests.
-  For information about the `Workfront Fusion` platform, see the article [Legacy Workfront Fusion](../../../administration-and-setup/configure-integrations/legacy-workfront-fusion.md).
+  For information about the Workfront Fusion platform, see the article [Legacy Workfront Fusion](../../../administration-and-setup/configure-integrations/legacy-workfront-fusion.md).

-* You can submit requests from Salesforce if you have installed the `Workfront` app for Salesforce.
+* You can submit requests from Salesforce if you have installed the Workfront app for Salesforce.
-  For information about submitting requests from Salesforce using our `Workfront` app for Salesforce, see the article [Submit Adobe Workfront requests from Salesforce objects](../../../workfront-integrations-and-apps/using-workfront-with-salesforce/submit-workfront-requests-from-salesforce-objects.md).
+  For information about submitting requests from Salesforce using our Workfront app for Salesforce, see the article [Submit Adobe Workfront requests from Salesforce objects](../../../workfront-integrations-and-apps/using-workfront-with-salesforce/submit-workfront-requests-from-salesforce-objects.md).

 ## Locate submitted requests